matayto/pihole-keepalived/README.md

 Save the file and either restart or run `systemctl restart dhcpcd`.

-Via SSH, login to the new IP of the the primary pi-hole again.
+Repeat the above steps on your secondary pihole, adjusting IP addresses as necessary.

 ## Custom DHCP config